Reddiepoint/MultiUp-Direct-Documentation/MultiUp-Direct/topics/Introduction.md

 ## Features

 * Convert bulk short and long links into direct links within seconds, with support for MultiUp projects.
-* Ability to re-check host validity.
+* Ability to recheck host validity.
 * Open and select specific hosts and links.
 * Built-in Debrid service support for [AllDebrid](https://alldebrid.com/) and [RealDebrid](https://real-debrid.com/).
 * Remote upload of content to MultiUp with data streaming (bypassing Debrid service restrictions).